top of page

 How and why does he make himself known to us

 In Genesis, it is depicted that God created the heavens and the earth, along with everything that ensued, and said : 'It is good'.
 After preparing the earth, God formed man in His own image.
-He granted us dominion over all living beings.
-Thus, from the beginning, God blessed man as His image bearer, provided us with a livable/habitable home, and elevated us above all other creatures.
+He granted us dominion over all living beings thus, from the beginning God blessed man as His image bearer, provided us with a livable/habitable home, and elevated us above all other living creatures.

 This appears to be God's purpose, as he ultimately wishes to continue giving abundant life.
 But why?
-Why did he create us, place us in this earthly experience in a small corner of the universe, and a promise us eternal rewards?
+Why did he create us, place us in this earthly experience in a small corner of the universe, promising us eternal rewards?
 The answer isn't entirely clear, but perhaps it is God's desire to expand his family beyond Angels.
-Isn't this a desire that God has already instilled in our hearts?
+Is this not a desire that God has already instilled in our hearts?
 To marry, feel loved, have children, and grow our own families?
 Isn't this the essence of our deepest happiness?
 Perhaps it is God's desire as well.
 We know angels were created first to worship, glorify, and serve as messengers, but we also know that redeemed humanity will be above angels and will judge them, as stated in [1 Corinthians 6:3].
-I'm certain Paul refers to the judgment of fallen angels.
 So, it seems we will also be granted significant authority in the afterlife.

 Thus, God offers us the son, through grace and love. [mark 10:45]